 Since every year is different, it’s recommended that you check online to see which events are happening near you.

 The Future of 4/20

-In America, this all started in 2012, when Colorado and Washington legalized weed by passing Amendment 64 and Initiative 502 respectively.
-Since then, more and more states are choosing to legalize or decriminalize marijuana.
+In America, this all started in 2012, when Colorado and Washington legalized weed by passing Amendment 64 and Initiative 502, respectively.

-However, despite the will of the people, the federal government is still slow to reverse years of anti-cannabis policy.
+However, despite the people’s will, the federal government is still slow to reverse years of the anti-cannabis policy.

 If you want to help kickstart the marijuana revolution, stay involved with politics or join an activist group.

 One day shortly, the whole nation will be able to celebrate 420.